-- 1.9 The Authority is currently required to receive and approve the following treasury reports each year, which incorporate a variety of policies, estimates and actuals.
-From 2023/24 this will include reports to be completed on a quarterly basis, previously semi-annually, in order to comply with the updated treasury management code. - a.
+- 1.9 The Authority is currently required to receive and approve the following treasury reports each year, which incorporate a variety of policies, estimates and actuals. - a.
 Prudential and treasury indicators and treasury strategy (this report) - The first, and most important report is forward looking and covers: - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the Treasury Management Strategy (how the investments and borrowings are to be organised), including treasury indicators; and - an Annual Investment Strategy (the parameters on how investments are to be managed). - b.
 Quarterly treasury management reports These are primarily progress reports and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision. - c.
 An annual treasury report This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.